 Version Updates – is it Time?

-Oops – what if you are already are on 14.5.x and your Mac won’t update to Big Sur?
+Oops – what if you are already are on 14.5.x or higher iOS and your Mac won’t update to Big Sur?

 There is a solution – it’s posted at the top of the Build-Select page.
 Use the script to download a fresh copy of code and follow along with the video and you should be able to build Loop anyway.